ProBeat: Microsoft and Samsung move like molasses

 As you saw today, now you can instantly sync your photos across all of the devices, you can edit, annotate, anywhere.
 Keep your most personal information secure and right at your fingertips.
 Access text messages and make and take calls from your PC.
 And you can do it using any input: voice, pen, touch, and more.

 Microsoft’s mission is to empower every person and every organization on the planet to achieve more.
-At any moment, we want within your arms reach the greatest of experiences, wherever you are.
-And the combination of Microsoft’s intelligent experiences and Samson’s powerful, innovative new devices like the Galaxy Note10 and Galaxy Book S make this possible.
+At any moment, we want within your arms’ reach the greatest of experiences, wherever you are.
+And the combination of Microsoft’s intelligent experiences and Samsung’s powerful, innovative new devices like the Galaxy Note10 and Galaxy Book S make this possible.
 This is just the start.
 And there is much more to do and much more to come and we are very, very excited about this partnership.
 And back to you, DJ.

 It’s been “just the start” for almost a decade.